 - the quantity, quality or type of assets or services in the business.

-In general, a restrictive arrangement is prohibited according to the Law unless it is permitted in accordance with the Law.
-Section 4 of the Law establishes that parties to a restrictive arrangement can receive an approval from the Tribunal in the case where the Tribunal finds that the arrangement is in the public interest; or it can be exempted by the Director General upon the request of a party to a restrictive arrangement and following consultation of the Director General with the Exemptions and Mergers Committee.
-The Director General considers whether the restrictive arrangement considerably reduces competition or causes substantial harm to competition, whether the objective of the arrangement is to reduce or eliminate competition and whether the restraints in the arrangement are necessary to fulfil the objectives of the arrangement.
+In general, a restrictive arrangement is prohibited according to the Law, unless it is permitted in accordance with the Law.
+Section 4 of the Law establishes that parties to a restrictive arrangement can receive an approval from the Tribunal if the Tribunal finds that the arrangement is in the public interest; or it can be exempted by the Director General of the ICA at the request of a party to a restrictive arrangement and following consultation of the Director General of the ICA with the Exemptions and Mergers Committee.
+The Director General of the ICA considers whether the restrictive arrangement considerably reduces competition or causes substantial harm to competition, whether the objective of the arrangement is to reduce or eliminate competition, and whether the restraints in the arrangement are necessary to fulfil the objectives of the arrangement.

-Section 14 of Law authorises the Director General to exempt the parties to a restrictive practice from the duty to obtain the approval of the Tribunal for such arrangement, when certain conditions are fulfilled: when ‘the objective of the arrangement is not to reduce or eliminate competition, and that the restraints in the restrictive arrangement do not limit the competition in a considerable share of a market affected by the arrangement, or they are liable to limit the competition in a considerable share of such market but are not sufficient to substantially harm the competition in that market.
-A similar provision is set forth in section 15A(a)(2) as a condition to the authority of the Director General to determine a block exemption rule.
-In order to assist parties to restrictive arrangements in evaluating the effect of a certain arrangement, the ICA published a public statement on the interpretation of section 14 and Section 15a(a)(2) of the Law.
-The public statement clarifies that not only do the parties need to indicate that there is no significant harm to competition or that there is no harm to competition in a significant part of the market, it is also required to indicate that the arrangement between the parties has a legitimate purpose and that the restraints are necessary to fulfil the legitimate purpose of the arrangement.
-In essence, the ICA broadened the block exemptions and included a ‘self-assessment’ regime and accordingly, today, restrictive arrangements are rarely evaluated by force of section 14 of the Law.
+Section 14 of the Law authorises the Director General of the ICA to exempt the parties to a restrictive practice from the duty to obtain the approval of the Tribunal for the arrangement, when certain conditions are fulfilled: when the objective of the arrangement is not to reduce or eliminate competition, and the restraints in the restrictive arrangement do not limit the competition in a considerable share of a market affected by the arrangement, or they are liable to limit the competition in a considerable share of the market but are not sufficient to substantially harm the competition in that market.
+A similar provision is set forth in section 15A(a)(2) as a condition to the authority of the Director General of the ICA to determine a block exemption rule.
+To assist parties to restrictive arrangements in evaluating the effect of a certain arrangement, the ICA published a public statement on the interpretation of sections 14 and 15a(a)(2) of the Law.
+This statement provides clarification that not only do the parties need to indicate that there is no significant harm to competition or that there is no harm to competition in a significant part of the market, they are also required to indicate that the arrangement between the parties has a legitimate purpose and that the restraints are necessary to fulfil the legitimate purpose of the arrangement.
+In essence, the ICA broadened the block exemptions and included a self-assessment regime and, accordingly, restrictive arrangements are now rarely evaluated by force of section 14 of the Law.

-With regard to the extraterritorial application of the restrictive arrangement control regime – the ICA applies the ‘effects doctrine’ in order to acquire extraterritorial jurisdiction over restrictive arrangements, including cartels executed outside of Israel which harm competition in Israel.
+With regard to the extraterritorial application of the restrictive arrangement control regime, the ICA applies the ‘effects doctrine’ to acquire extraterritorial jurisdiction over restrictive arrangements, including cartels executed outside Israel that harm competition in Israel.

-A statutory exemption may also apply to certain arrangements, detailed within section 3 of the Law in cases of, inter alia:
+A statutory exemption may also apply to certain arrangements, detailed within section 3 of the Law relating to arrangements, among others:

-- arrangements relating to specific business sectors (eg, agricultural, international air or sea transformation); and
+- relating to specific business sectors (eg, agricultural, international air or sea transportation); and

-- arrangements involving restraints relating to intellectual property rights, among others.
+- involving restraints relating to intellectual property rights.

-As noted, Section 15A of the Law grants the Director General the power to establish block exemptions.
+As noted, section 15A of the Law grants the Director General of the ICA the power to establish block exemptions.
 By publishing block exemptions, the Director General essentially exempts parties to a restrictive arrangement from seeking a specific exemption from the Director General or the approval of the Tribunal, subject to the fulfilment of the terms of the various block exemptions.
-In recent years the ICA has published various block exemptions, including for:
+In recent years, the ICA has published various block exemptions, including for:

 - syndicated loans and restrictive arrangements causing de minimis harm to competition;